Acceptable documentation must:

 - Be typed or printed on official letterhead

-Appropriate documentation for a learning disability or ADHD often includes a psychoeducational report, but may also include other documents from the student’s high school or diagnostician if they contain the necessary information about the disability such as diagnosis, diagnostician’s name and contact information, how the disability was determined, the functional limitations due to the disability, and current levels of functioning in various academic areas.
+Appropriate documentation for a learning disability or AD/HD often includes a psychoeducational report, but may also include other documents from the student’s high school or diagnostician if they contain the necessary information about the disability such as diagnosis, diagnostician’s name and contact information, how the disability was determined, the functional limitations due to the disability, and current levels of functioning in various academic areas.
 For a physical or psychological disability a Verification of Disability form is needed.
-The Verification of Disability form is supplied by the ASSIST office and will be faxed from the ASSIST office directly to the student’s physician.
+The Verification of Disability form is supplied by the ADRC office and will be faxed from the ADRC office directly to the student’s physician.